 Q: What is Proposition 10?

 A: In November 1998, voters passed a statewide ballot initiative to add a 50 cent-per-pack tax on cigarettes and other tobacco products.
-Revenues collected are used to fund education, health, and childcare programs for children from the prenatal stage to age 5 and their families.
+Revenues collected are used to fund education, health, and childcare programs for children from the prenatal to age five and their families.

 Q: What is the goal of Proposition 10?

 A: Proposition 10 funds are intended to promote, support and improve early childhood development through coordinating resources and programs that emphasize family support, parent education, childcare and early education, and healthcare.
-Proposition 10 required each county to create a strategic plan based on extensive input from communities, including families, service providers and advocacy groups.
-The plan outlines how counties will use these funds to develop comprehensive, integrated systems of support and services for all children prenatal to 5 years of age and their families.
+Proposition 10 required each county to create a strategic plan based on extensive input from communities, including families, service providers, and advocacy groups.
+The plan outlines how counties will use these funds to develop comprehensive, integrated systems of support and services for all children prenatal to age five and their families.

 Q: Why the emphasis on early childhood?

 A: Current research indicates that the emotional, physical and intellectual environment in which a child lives and develops has a profound impact on how his or her brain develops.
-These early experiences with parents and caregivers influence how a child functions when he or she reaches school and later in life.
+These early experiences with parents and caregivers influence how children function when they reach school-age and later in life.

 Q: How much money is involved?